People come to our retreats in pain, and they leave in joy.

-They feel an emptiness, loneliness, rawness that nothing seems to fill, to heal.
+They feel an emptiness, loneliness, rawness that nothing seems to fill or heal.

 That was certainly my case when I stumbled into Shalom Mountain Retreat Center 16 years ago.
 I had a hole inside that nothing could fill.

+I tried to fill it, but nothing worked.
 Not food, sex, accomplishments, money, therapy.
-Well, they all helped briefly, but then I was back to that empty, uncomfortable feeling.
+They all helped briefly, but then I would return to that empty, uncomfortable feeling.

-I felt this deep satisfaction, knowing, assurance.
+I felt this deep satisfaction, knowing, and assurance.
 I was not my experience.
 My experience happened to me, and as a result, I bought into certain beliefs about myself that weren't necessarily true.
-But they had felt very real, very true.
+But they had felt authentic, genuine.

-Actually, I was Love.
+At the retreat I experienced myself as a being of Love.
+I was love.
 Born in love, made out of love, here to receive and give love.
-You could have told me that before the retreat and I would have shrugged and dismissed what you said as corny or unrealistic.
-But now I knew the truth of it because I was living into that truth.
+You could have told me that before the retreat, and I would have shrugged and dismissed what you said as corny or unrealistic.
+But now I knew the truth because I was living into it.

-The experience of joy did began to fade as I went through my life, and I fell into my old story.
-But I did not fall all the way, because I knew who I was.
+The experience of joy did begin to fade as time went on, and I fell back into my old story.
+But I did not fall all the way because I knew who I was.

 And I knew what to do.
-That first couple of years I attended several retreats, which reinforced the new joyous story of my life.
-At each retreat I worked on different parts of my old story that held me down.
+During that first couple of years, I attended several retreats, reinforcing my life's new, more joy-filled story.
+At each retreat, I worked on parts of my old story that held me down.

 I also started training as a "Process" therapist, at Shalom Mountain and elsewhere.

-I still live in parts of the old story, especially when I bump up against someone or some situation that is uncomfortable.
+I still live in parts of the old story, especially when I bump up against someone or some uncomfortable situation.
 It still hurts inside.

-But it doesn't last too long, because I remember that I am love.
-I can even love the person or situation for the reminder.
+But it doesn't last long because I remember I am love.
+I can even love the person or situation that triggered me, a "thanks for the reminder."

 The hole inside is much smaller.
-I'm not empty at my core, I'm filled, filled with love, with light.
+I'm not empty at my core; I'm filled with love and light.

-Now I lead retreats at Shalom Mountain and lead retreats at my own center, Star Dance Ranch.
-I specialize in helping people with grief and loss issues, and with other challenging emotions, such as fear, anxiety and anger.
+Years later, I now lead retreats at my center, Star Dance Ranch.
+I specialize in helping people with grief and loss issues and other challenging emotions like fear, anxiety, and anger.